yantang01/myPersonalWebsite/content/about.md

 I love solving problems, building applications, and continuously learning.
 As a developer, I not only understand the technical side but also the business side, which helps me communicate effectively with cross-functional teams.

 Feel free to check out my [work experience](/work/) to see what I’ve been up to as a Software Developer.
-If you’re interested in hearing what others have to say about my work, head over to my [LinkedIn recommendations](/recommendations/).
+If you’re interested in hearing what others have to say about my work, head over to my [recommendations](/recommendations/).

 I’m always excited to meet new people and learn about your experiences.
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/yantang01) or send me an [email](mailto:yantangcs@gmail.com)!